Equine Training - Riding Aids Overview

 Bits or Hackamores: The most common artificial aid is the bit or hackamore used in conjunction with a bridle and reins to allow the rider's hands to communicate with the horse's mouth.
 Depending on design and the ability of the rider, these tools can range from very gentle to very harsh.
 While some horses can be trained to be ridden without any type of headgear, such methodology is usually confined to exhibition purposes in confined areas.
 Bridle less riding, particularly in the open, can be dangerous should the horse be spooked or attempt to run away, as even a horse trained in such a technique is still a prey animal and has natural Fight-or-flight responses that can override its training in a crisis situation.

-Spur: The spur is attached to the rider's boot, and is used to back up the rider's leg aids.
+Spur: Note: In primary Equestrian Outreach Instruction this aid is not used.
+The spur is attached to the rider's boot, and is used to back up the rider's leg aids.
 Spurs are not designed to be used as punishment.
 Use of the spur can range from a brief, light touch, to encourage more impulsion, to a sharp jab on a horse that refuses to go forward.
 The spur should only be used by experienced riders.
 Though what degree of force constitutes abusive use of the spur may vary between horsemen, spurs should not be used to the point that they draw blood.
 Additionally, many equestrian organizations have strict rules regarding the type of spur (generally requiring it to be blunt), and the length allowed.
 Spurs with rowels (small rotating wheels which sometimes have dulled points) may or may not be allowed, depending on the discipline and organizational rules.

-Whip: The whip is usually longer and more flexible than a crop or bat, and has a lash at its end.
+Whip: Note: In primary Equestrian Outreach Instruction this aid is not used.
+The whip is usually longer and more flexible than a crop or bat, and has a lash at its end.
 The whip is used to back up the rider's leg aids.
 Additionally, it may be used as a training tool, using light taps, when teaching the horse to collect their gaits or perform movements such as the piaffe.

 Types of Whips